facebookresearch/anli/README.md

 ## Reason

 AdversarialNLI dataset contains a reason field for each examples in the `dev` and `test` split and for some examples in the `train` split.
-The reason is collected by asking annotator "Why do you think this example is hard?".
+The reason is collected by asking annotator "Please write a reason for your statement belonging to the category and why you think it was difficult for the system.".

 ## Other NLI Reference